johnwhitington/cpdf-source/cpdf.1.md

 **cpdf -list-images\[-json]** \[-inline] **in.pdf** \[\<range>]

-List the images in a file, together with their object number, page numbers, image name, width, height, size in bytes, bits per pixel, colour space, compression method, mask type and mask object number.
+List the images in a file together with their object number, page numbers, image name, width, height, size in bytes, bits per pixel, colour space, compression method, mask type and mask object number.
 Either in plain text (**-list-images**) or JSON (**-list-images-json**).